This page contains information about classes Andrew Komasinski has taught related to English-language education at universities in Japan.

 Moving to Database-Driven Mobile-CALL

 I am working on a research paper building on my presentation at JALTCALL and the feedback I received there about the advantages of moving from off the shelf Mobile-CALT (such as Google Forms) to more robust Mobile-CALL.
 I look at several limitations posed by Mobile-CALT and how Mobile-CALL resolves these problems.

 Building on the success I had using cell phones in the classroom with off the shelf technology, I've expanded and started to develop my own LMS (Learning Management Software).
 It's a PHP-MySQL platform designed for use with an IPad for in class management and all modern smartphones for homework, tests, surveys, and quizzes.

 This project is still in the beta phase, but I've used it to manage most of my classes while teaching at Hokkaido University of Education.

-This has involved at least 10 different classes averaging forty students per class and two instructors.
+This has involved at least 60 different classes averaging forty students per class and two instructors.

 As part of my current teaching, I work with students who are non-native speakers of English.
 At the same time, as a philosopher by profession, I do not want tomake my classes mere English classes.
 As a solution, I have started to use a flipped lecture style for this class.
 What that means is that my lectures are freely available on youtube.
 Students watch them as homework.
 I start each class with questions and a quiz.
 Then we work on more advanced problems that build on the knowledge in class.
 (I welcome comments and suggestions for how to do this better).

 .
 The in-class exercises are being revised each semester to more effectively teach critical thinking concepts.